When you cover the touch screen of the iPad pro with a transparent protective layer or skin does this effect the performance of the Apple Pencil?

 - Flag as inappropriate Answer 1

-- Flag as inappropriate (Does this case include a transparent screen cover?)
+- Flag as inappropriate (Does the battery case works as a shockproof device and if does, protects the screen too?)

 Does it protect the screen of the iPad it it landed face down (smart cover not attached)?